ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_tests.rst

 Re-Running Failed Ivy Tests
 ---------------------------

-When a hypothesis test fails, the falsifying example is printed on the console by Hypothesis.
+When a Hypothesis test fails, the falsifying example is printed on the console by Hypothesis.
 For example, in the :code:`test_result_type` Test, we find the following output on running the test:

 .. code-block::